Kish HiraniTerra Virtua

 Prior to Creative England, Caroline was the Head of HR of North West Vision; a regional screen agency which developed and promoted games, film and TV in the North West.
 Having started her HR career at the NHS, her experience spans across the public and creative sectors.
 Caroline takes pride in being a trusted decision maker when it comes to seeking talent, understanding and championing diversity.

-Nick Duncombe leads the Recruitment function at Playground Games, a Microsoft first-party studio and one of the UK’s most pre-eminent AAA developers.
-Nick joined Playground in 2015 during the development of Forza Horizon 3 and has helped the studio grow to over 200 employees.
+Nick Duncombe leads the Recruitment function at Playground Games, an XBOX Game Studio and one of the UK’s most pre-eminent AAA developers.
+Nick joined Playground in 2015 during the development of Forza Horizon 3 and has helped the studio grow to over 250 employees.

-Since joining Playground Games Nick has been responsible for the hiring of over 120 video game developers from around the world and most recently the recruitment drive for Playground Games second AAA studio working on an open-world action RPG project.
+Since joining Playground Games Nick has been responsible for hiring the best video game developers from around the world and most recently the recruitment drive for Playground Games second AAA studio who are developing Fable, a new beginning for the legendary franchise

 Games Jobs Direct